mongodb/kb-assets/mongodb-qe-tutorial/README.md

 ...
 ```

-See `.env` in repo for a full example including other KMS providers.
+See the `env_template` in repo for a full example including other KMS providers.

 ### 3. Install Python Dependencies